Home

 into personal income.
 United States v.
 Hairston,

-Defendant laundered money within meaning of 18 U.S.C.
+laundered money within meaning of 18 U.S.C. §

-§ 1957, where he obtaineda loan by falsifying
+1957, where he obtaineda loan by falsifying financial

-of loan proceeds to the balance he owed on another
+to the balance he owed on another account before

 prison time up to 20 years, and be fined up to $500,000,